Spear (Griffith novel): Background, setting, and publication

-Plot
+Plot summary

 In Ystrad Tywi, an unnamed girl lives with her mother Elen.
 Elen tells the girl stories about the Tuath Dé and their treasures.
 Elen implies that the girl is the daughter of one of the Tuath, and that Elen stole Dagda's Cauldron before fleeing into the wilderness with her daughter.
 As the girl grows, she develops the ability to move unseen and to communicate with animals.
 She uses these abilities to save a group of knights from bandits; these knights are Companions in service to King Arturus of Caer Leon.
-The girl decides to leave her mother.
+The girl decides to leave her mother and explore the world, searching for something she isn't sure of.
 Elen names her Peretur after the Tuatha's spear; she then casts a geas which prevents Peretur from speaking of her childhood.

 Peretur disguises herself as a boy and travels toward Caer Leon, following visions of a magical lake.
 She challenges Cei, the king's reeve, and disarms him; he presents her before Arturus and Gwenhwyfar.
 Arturus declines to accept Peretur as a knight because she is unable to reveal her parentage.
 Peretur meets Nimuë, Arturus's chief counsellor and the keeper of the lake that Peretur has been seeing in her visions.
-Peretur accidentally breaks Elen's geas.
+Entering Nimuë's magical realm, Peretur accidentally breaks Elen's geas.